 To lose weight, focus on lifestyle changes like balanced diet, regular physical activity, and avoiding addictive behaviors.
 Dietary supplements are not proven effective for weight loss and may pose health risks.
 Always consult healthcare professionals before using supplements, and avoid unregulated products.

-The answer is grounded in the health supplements PDF — specifically the section on weight loss supplements and their limited efficacy.
-The LLM did not answer from general training knowledge; it synthesized the retrieved passages.
+Here, we can see the answer is grounded in the health supplements PDF, specifically the section on weight loss supplements.
+The LLM did not answer from its general training knowledge.
+It read the retrieved passages and summarized them.

 question = "how to gain muscle mass?"